podulator/Jan2020-NLPLab/README.md

 # NLP with Amazon SageMaker

+@roberto

-@roberto - Maybe bang an overview in here, about the state of the nation with NLP or something?
+- Maybe bang an overview in here, about the state of the nation with NLP or something?
+- Times are 'run all cells' times, so super speedy, but give an idea.
+- :.
+I think we have time for sure to add a push to ECR, deploy endpoint stage in lab 2
+- && probably a remote endpoint and a prediction in lab 1

 ## Steps

-### Get the Code
+### Get the Code (2 mins)

 Clone this repository onto your local machine, by running

 `git clone https://github.com/podulator/Jan2020-NLPLab.git`

-### Create an Amazon SageMaker notebook instance
+### Create an Amazon SageMaker notebook instance (10 mins)

 - Login to the console at [console.aws.amazon.com](https://console.aws.amazon.com/console/home)